NarendraDwivedi/TweetExtractor/README.md

   - Pinned Tweet (if available)
   - Profile Picture (if available)
   - Cover Image (if available)
  - Verification Tick (Blue, Grey, Gold)
-    - Click on any tick to view verification details and history.
+    - Click on any tick to find out why it's verified and when the account was verified.
-  - Affiliated Accounts: Displays logos and details of associated accounts.
+  - Affiliated Accounts: Shows logo and details of affiliated accounts.

 - **Image Downloads:**
-  - High-quality downloads for Profile and Cover Images.
+  - Click on the Profile Picture to download in high quality.
+  - Click on the Cover Image to download in high quality.

 ### Tweet Extraction
 - **Extracted Information:**